-Panayotis Ioannidis has published three books of poems – To sossivio [The Lifesaver] (2008), Akalyptos [Uncovered] (2013) and Polonia [Poland] (2016), which was nominated for the State Literary Award as well as the Anagnostis Award – while his fourth, Rinokeros [Rhinoceros], is under way.
-He was on the faculty of the Cavafy Archive/Onassis Foundation for the first five years of its educational programmes and is poetry editor of the monthly The Books’ Journal, on the editorial board of the poetry journal FRΜΚ and curator of the poetry readings Me ta loyia (yinete) [Words (can) do it].
+Panayotis Ioannidis has published three books of poems – To sossivio [The Lifesaver] (2008), Akalyptos [Uncovered] (2013), and Polonia [Poland] (2016), which was nominated for the State Literary Award as well as the Anagnostis Award – while his fourth, Rinokeros [Rhinoceros], will be published in 2020.
+He was on the faculty of the Cavafy Archive/Onassis Foundation for the first five years of its educational programmes and is poetry editor of the monthly The Books’ Journal, on the editorial board of the poetry journal FRΜΚ and founding curator of the poetry readings Me ta loyia (yinete) [Words (can) do it].

 Every Monday, 18.00–20.00

-The programme (PDF, 103 kb) will include guest talks by renowned Greek writers, journalists, editors and translators, among others:
+The programme (PDF, 103 kb) will include guest talks by renowned Greek writers, journalists, editors and translators.

 How can I apply?

 To apply, please complete the application form (MS Word, 44 kb) and email it to Katerina Galani at Katerina.Galani@britishcouncil.gr by Friday 3 January 2020.